ourhalcyondays/personalsite/content/project/pokedata/index.md

 I have proven what Pokémon nerds have suspected all along:

-**Not all Pokémon are created equal.** But how unequal are things in the Pokémon world?
-It's time to find out.
+**Not all Pokémon are created equal.** But exactly how unequal are things in the Pokémon world?

-The three most basic indicators of a Pokémon's strength are its attack power, defensive power, and HP (health points).
-Taking data from [this dataset](https://www.kaggle.com/rounakbanik/pokemon), I broke down Pokémon by their primary types (I chose water, fire, grass and electric).
-Then, it was time to
+To find out, I compared the three most basic indicators of a Pokémon's strength; attack power, defensive power, and HP (health points).
+Taking data from [this dataset](https://www.kaggle.com/rounakbanik/pokemon), I broke down Pokémon by their primary types (water, fire, grass and electric).
+Then, it was time to plot.

-The goals of this project were to learn how to create bubble plots in R and dip my toes in data visualization.
+The goals of this project were to learn how to create bubble plots in R using base functions and to dip my toes into data visualization!

+{{< figure src="Pokedata Cover.png" caption="" >}}

 ## 📊 II.
 Pokédata Findings

-## 🔎 III.
-Showcase

-{{< figure src="Pokedata Cover.png" caption="" >}}
+I decided to make **bubble plots** to compare Pokémon stats.
+Bubble plots are scatterplots on steroids.
+They are interesting because they easily convey information on three dimensions.
+Besides the normal x-axis and y-axis dimensions, they can also represent data through the size of the point, or bubble.

 {{< figure src="WaterPokemonBubblePlot2.png" caption="" >}}
 {{< figure src="ElectricPokemonBubblePlot2.png" caption="" >}}
 {{< figure src="FirePokemonBubblePlot2.png" caption="" >}}